 Candidates in Professional Education are required to submit a professional portfolio for review and approval at designated checkpoints prior to certification.
-Details of the portfolio are available in the Professional Education Student Handbook (http://education.okstate.edu/peu).
+Details of the portfolio are available in the Professional Education Student Handbook.

 Transfer students must work toward meeting the criteria for full admission to Professional Education established by Oklahoma State University as soon as possible during the first semester at OSU.
 It may be possible to transfer admission from another Oklahoma institution.
-For information see the OSU site http://education.okstate.edu/peu or contact the Office of Professional Education.
+For more information, see the Office of Educator Support website.

 Retention in Professional Education